bic-berkeley/psych-214-fall-2016/choosing_editor.rst

 for writing code, and that is for a very good reason.

 The two most well-known and fully-featured cross-platform general text editors are emacs_ and vim_ / gvim_.
 These run on any platform.
+Atom_ is another open-source cross-platform general text editor.

-No doubt you want to know what your instructors use?
+No doubt you want to know what your instructors use for their daily work?
 No?
-Well, in any case, the answer is that Matthew and JB use vim, and Stéfan uses emacs.
+Well, in any case, the answer is that Matthew and JB use vim.

 ***
 vim